lng-ng/anonify/README.md

 ```
 python utils/download.py [infoloss | dist_data | ml_data | anon_data]
 ```
-Choose a parameter based on which experiment you want to run.
-E.g for Information Loss Assessment ``python utils/download.py infoloss``.
+Choose a parameter based on which experiment you want to run, e.g., for Information Loss Assessment ``python utils/download.py infoloss``.
 Note that in the notebook for each experiment, this step is already included so that you do not have to execute this yourself when running the notebook.
 This section is here mainly to provide additional information.
 However, the data can also be downloaded manually:
 - for Information Loss Assessment: [k-anonymized datasets at different values for k](https://drive.google.com/drive/folders/1G-7anLLgO9bZbg7fL_dAuxHhqf_VK67Y?usp=drive_link) (it can take a while to download the data)
 - for Data Distribution Assessment: [k-anonymized dataset using ARX, k=250](https://drive.google.com/file/d/1SRogEdk7E8REmXmt9CwpWyFF2AL_e37b/view?usp=drive_link) and [original dataset](https://drive.google.com/file/d/1Mpsr0XfQ-yAyQzarbfGEnu34Li0zVtOU/view?usp=drive_link)